cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 </CodeGroup>

 On each update the deadline will always be _now_ plus a fixed duration.
-In this context, _now_ refers to the block's time.
-If you tried to use the node's time at the time of execution, you would break the consensus as no two nodes would have the same execution time.
+In this context, _now_ refers to **the block's time**.
+If you tried to use the _node's_ time at the time of execution you would break the consensus, as no two nodes would have the same execution time.

-Declare this duration as a new constant, plus how the date is to be represented - encoded in the saved game as a string:
+Declare this duration as a new constant, plus how the date is to be represented – encoded in the saved game as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/game-deadline/x/checkers/types/keys.go#L48-L51]
 const (